Laurence Muir: Early life

 Muir was born in Victoria and educated at Scotch College (Captain of School 1942) and the University of Melbourne.
 After service in the Royal Australian Navy from late 1942 until 1946, he gained a Law Degree and was admitted as a Barrister and Solicitor of the Supreme Court of Victoria in 1950.
 From 1950 to 1980, Muir was a leading share broker specialising in underwriting major capital raising for large Australian companies and a senior partner with Potter Partners.

 Business

 Sir Muir served on the Boards of ANZ Bank, Alcoa of Australia Limited, Australian Consolidated Industries Limited, Wormald International Limited, National Commercial Union Limited, The Herald and Weekly Times Limited, Hudson Conway Limited, Publishing and Broadcasting Limited, Crown Limited, State Development Fund Ltd, and Templeton Global Growth Fund.
-He was Chairman of Liquid Air Australia Limited and served on the L'Air Liquide International Board.
+He was Chairman of Liquid Air Australia Limited and served on the Air Liquide International Board.
 He served on the General Motors Australian Advisory Council since its formation in 1978.

 He also served the Federal and State Governments and was a member of the Parliament House Construction Authority, the Australian National University Council, and he was the inaugural Chairman of the Canberra Development Board.